McDuffie County, GA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in McDuffie County is $274 per year, which is $16 more than the national average and $8 more than Georgia's state average.
-Below we compare counties similar to McDuffie County:
+The tangible cost of violent crime is $274 per resident each year in McDuffie County, which is $16 more than the national average and $8 more than Georgia's state average.
+The comparison below uses counties similar to McDuffie County:

 • In Fulton County, GA, crime costs $415 per person, which is $140 more than in McDuffie County.